Skip to main content

 Isolated

 Plugins must never communicate with each other directly through code, they may only communicate over the network.
-Plugins that wish to expose an external interface for other plugins and modules to use are recommended to do so though a node-library package.
+Plugins that wish to expose an external interface for other plugins and modules to use are recommended to do so through a node-library package.
 The library should export an API client service to make calls to your plugin, or similar construct.